Food extrusion: Products

 Extrusion has enabled the production of new processed food products and "revolutionized many conventional snack manufacturing processes".

 The various types of food products manufactured by extrusion typically have a high starch content.
-Directly expanded types include breakfast cereals and corn curls, and are made in high temperature, low moisture conditions under high shear.
+Directly expanded types include breakfast cereals and corn curls, and are made in high-temperature, low-moisture conditions under high shear.
 Unexpanded products include pasta, which is produced at intermediate moisture (about 40%) and low temperature.
 Texturized products include meat analogues, which are made using plant proteins ("textured vegetable protein") and a long die to "impart a fibrous, meat-like structure to the extrudate", and fish paste.
-Confectionery made via extrusion includes chewing gum, liquorice, and toffee.

 Some processed cheeses and cheese analogues are also made by extrusion.
 Processed cheeses extruded with low moisture and temperature "might be better suited for manufacturing using extrusion technology" than those at high moisture or temperature.
 Lower moisture cheeses are firmer and chewier, and cheddar cheese with low moisture and an extrusion temperature of 80 °C was preferred by subjects in a study to other extruded cheddar cheese produced under different conditions.
 An extrudate mean residence time of about 100 seconds can produce "processed cheeses or cheese analogues of varying texture (spreadable to sliceable)".

+Confectionery made via extrusion includes chewing gum, liquorice, and toffee.
 Other food products often produced by extrusion include some breads (croutons, bread sticks, and flat breads), various ready-to-eat snacks, pre-made cookie dough, some baby foods, some beverages, and dry and semi-moist pet foods.
 Specific examples include cheese curls, macaroni, Fig Newtons, jelly beans, sevai, and some french fries.

 Extrusion is also used to modify starch and to pellet animal feed.